esuarezsantana/yourls-edition-logger/README.md

-yourls-audit-log
+yourls-edition-logger
 =====================

-This is a clone of the plugin named "yourls-edition-logger", which is not maintained anymore.
+This is a clone of the original plugin, which is not maintained anymore.

-This [yourls](http://yourls.org/) plugin logs to a file most of main admin actions.
-It also logs every url insertion, deletion, or modification.
-So that, it provides traceability of users' actions allowing an open edition policy and facilitating system audits.
+This [yourls](http://yourls.org/) plugin logs to a file every url insertion, deletion, or modification.
+So that, it provides traceability of users' actions allowing an open edition policy.

 Installation